MagicStack/asyncpg/docs/faq.rst

 Can I use asyncpg with SQLAlchemy ORM?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Short answer: no.  asyncpg uses asynchronous execution model
+Yes.
+SQLAlchemy version 1.4 and later supports the asyncpg dialect natively.
-and API, which is fundamentally incompatible with SQLAlchemy.
+Please refer to its documentation for details.
+Older SQLAlchemy versions
-However, it is possible to use asyncpg and SQLAlchemy Core
+may be used in tandem with a third-party adapter such as
-with the help of a third-party adapter, such as asyncpgsa_ or databases_.
+asyncpgsa_ or databases_.

 Can I use dot-notation with :class:`asyncpg.Record`?
 It looks cleaner.